Oppenheim3r/SOF-ELK-UI/README.md

 # SOF-ELK Web Interface

-This project is meant to be an add-on to the amazing SOF-ELK VM created by [@philhagen](https://github.com/philhagen/sof-elk/wiki/Virtual-Machine-README) — not a standalone tool.
+This project is meant to be an add on to the amazing SOF-ELK VM created by [@philhagen](https://github.com/philhagen/sof-elk/wiki/Virtual-Machine-README)  not a standalone tool.
 I built this Django based web interface specifically to be cloned and run inside the SOF-ELK VM itself.
 The idea is simple: give users a graphical UI to help upload, manage, and process log files without needing to mess with the command line every time.

 I struggled a lot with uploading and managing files on SOF-ELK over SSH.
 It was clunky, especially when dealing with large log sets or constantly switching file types.
 So I built this to make my life easier and figured others might find it helpful too, which is why I’m sharing it with the community.
 And yes, I used AI to help put this together.